ldtteam/MinecoloniesWiki/pages/src/source/items/clipboard.md

     <recipe>clipboard</recipe>
 </div>

-The clipboard is an easy way to see all the requests your workers have (that are not being fulfilled by a [Courier](../../source/workers/courier)).
+The clipboard is an easy way to see all the requests your workers have (that are not being fulfilled by a {% worker_link courier %}).

 ## Using the Clipboard

-When you first make the clipboard and right-click anywhere, you will get a message to sneak + right-click on the [Town Hall](../../source/buildings/townhall) to register the clipboard.
+When you first make the clipboard and right-click anywhere, you will get a message to sneak + right-click on the {% building_link townhall %} to register the clipboard.

 <br>
 <p style="text-align:center;"><img src="../../assets/images/misc/clipboardinitmessage.png" alt="Clipboard Initial Message"></p>